 There are not many peer-reviewed studies on gaslighting, since many researchers consider such experiments would be unethical.
 So, the truth is, we still do not fully understand why gaslighting happens.
 Much of what we know about it comes from anecdotal reports.

-A modern, emerging notion is that gaslighting is a form of psychological abuse rooted in social inequities, particularly gender, racism, and nationalism, and carried out in power-laden relationships, whether personal, or leadership, or corporate.
+A modern, emerging notion is that gaslighting is a form of psychological abuse rooted in social inequities, particularly gender, racism, and nationalism, and carried out in power-laden relationships, whether personal, leadership, or corporate.

 In many cases, the gaslighter in a relationship wields financial influence over the non-working or lower-paid partner.